DougSalt/ABM-metadata/man/exists.py.md

-# ssrepi.sh - interface libary for SSREPI
+# exists.py - Asks if a particular entry exists in the SSREPI database

 ## SYNOPSIS